TimoCodez/awesome-repos-and-resources/contribution_guidelines.md

 # Contribution Guidelines

-We welcome contributions to [Your Project Name]!
+We welcome contributions to awesome-repos-and-resources!
 If you know of a resource or repository that would be a great fit for this list, please follow these guidelines to contribute.

 ## How to Contribute